-Hi!
-I’m Maud Bovelander.
-I was exposed to the English language as a small child and I haven’t been the same since.
+Hello, my name is Maud Bovelander.
+I was exposed to the English language as a small child and I’ve never been the same since.
 After studying subjects such as Ancient Greek and Latin in high school, I went on to take pretty much every single language-related course on offer at my alma mater.
 Pursuing a master’s degree in translation seemed like a logical next step.

 In early 2015 I founded Emdash to be able to offer language-related services professionally.
-Later that year I also joined Leiden University as a lecturer in the bachelor’s program English Language and Culture (Language Acquisition department), the minor program Translation, and the master’s program Translation in Theory and Practice (Dutch/English).
+Between September 2015 and September 2018 I also served as a lecturer in the bachelor’s program English Language and Culture (Language Acquisition department), the minor program Translation, and the master’s program Translation in Theory and Practice (Dutch/English) at Leiden University.

 Master of Arts in Linguistics